WordPress-Add-New-Post-screen-rubber-stamped-with-red-REJECTED

 First, since when did it hurt to have more avenues for prospects to find you and buy from you?

-Finally, if your competitors are creating content, by not doing so yourself you’re putting your business at a disadvantage.
+If your competitors are creating content and you’re not, you’re putting your business at a disadvantage.
 Because when your prospects are looking for information, they won’t be finding it from you.
-And when they need help, you won’t be the first business they call.
+And when they’re ready to buy, yours probably won’t be the first business they call.

 Content takes too long to deliver results